kwabenasapong/openpldoc/manual/source/faq.rst

 #.
 The **preferred place** for reporting bugs is the
    `bugs list <https://bugs.launchpad.net/openlp>`_ on Launchpad.
 #.
-Alternatively, if you don't have a Launchpad account and don't want to sign
+Alternatively, if you do not have a Launchpad account and do not want to sign
    up for one, you can post in the
    `bug reports forum <http://support.openlp.org/>`_.
 #.
 If none of these ways suits you, you can send an email to